miguelvc6/mvazquez.github.io/blog/posts/2024-11-29-reasoning-and-action-agents/content.md

             return None
 ```

+These methods implement the functionalities of the tools specified in the prompts, allowing the agent to perform calculations and interact with the database.

-We also need to implement the methods to handle the final answer.
-The model can call the `final_answer` tool when it considers that it is able to answer the question.
+We also need to handle the `final_answer` action appropriately:

 ```python
     # Final Answer Tool